yao-laboratory/RNAFoldAssess/README.md

 ## Install dependencies and package

-Once you've either extracted the compressed folder or downloaded the repository from git, you install the framework with the following commands:
+Once you've either extracted the compressed folder or downloaded the repository from git, you are ready to install the framework and its dependencies.
+There are multiple ways to install this package, the following is a script that uses `venv` to install the package:

 ```bash
 cd RNAFoldAssess